laurent-xu/notmyfoo-blog/notmyfoo/content/about/index.md

   - My 2 older sisters who had to leave their home while being kids
   - Their hardwork paid for my education.
 I got off easy.
 I was, indeed, still very young during the financially tougher years of my family.
 Also I did not have to move to another continent and learn a new language in the middle of elementary like my sisters.

 My journey in Programming starts at the age of 9 (approximately).
 My parents thought video games were bad for me.
 They would cut my internet connection everyday before going to work.
-Being trapped at home and very bored, I decided to build my own games and I googled at my friend's house "Comment faire des jeux video ??" (the French for how to make video games).
+To beat the boredom, I decided to build my own games and I googled at my friend's house "Comment faire des jeux video ??" (the French for "how to make video games ??").
 The first link was a tutorial about C programming on le SiteDuZero (today renamed to OpenClassrooms).
 From here I printed the entire tutorial and studied it on paper.
-I learnt pointers and other abstract concepts before I learnt how to divide by numbers with more than one digit.
-The rest is history (competitive programming, Epita, trading industry).
+The rest is history: competitive programming, Epita, trading industry.